Phoenix Beverages: Phoenix Beer

 Phoenix Beer began production in 1963.
+On August 26, 1963, Phoenix Beer was officially launched.
+The inaugural tasting was conducted by Head Brewer Roger Blasco, a man deeply passionate about brewing.
+At the time of its inauguration, the factory employed 40 individuals with the aim to produce 35,000 hectolitres of beer annually.
+In the very first year, 30,000 hectolitres were produced.

+Journalists remarked that his dedication to beer was so profound that he could have spent his entire life in the brewery.
+Once brewed, the beer was bottled in ‘Chopine’ (35 ml) and bottles (75 ml) formats, sealed with a cap, and distributed to retailers across the island.

-It has an ABV of 5%, and is described as a "golden lager" by the manufacturers.
+Phoenix Beer has an ABV of 5%, and is described as a "golden lager" by the manufacturers.
 Their malted spring barley comes from Australia and Europe.
 The beer is sold in 650 ml and 330 ml bottles and 330 ml cans.
 It is also available in draught at local resorts and restaurants.

 Phoenix also produces two strong lager style beers.
 One called Blue Marlin; the other Phoenix Special Brew.
 They brew Guinness Foreign Extra Stout under licence.